Edit on GitHub

 Prepare microSD Card and Reader

-If you PC do not have a microSD slot, please use a microSD card reader to burn the recovery image.
+If your PC do not have a microSD slot, use a microSD card reader to burn the required recovery image to the SD card.

 Download TurtleBot3 SBC Image